saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/error-handling.md

-### Error Handling in Rust
+### Error Handling

-Error handling in Rust is a critical part of writing robust and reliable software.
+Error handling is a critical part of writing robust and reliable software.
 Rust provides powerful tools for handling errors, primarily through the `Result` and `Option` types.
-Below are some common patterns for error handling in Rust.

 ### The `Result` Type